woodsjam/Forecast-Peak-With-Google-Trends/ResearchNotes/ResearchNotes.md

 ## F-statistic:  708 on 2 and 65 DF,  p-value: <2e-16
 ```

-Quick summary is that google trends is helpful in all hours of the day.
+Quick summary is that Google trends is helpful in all hours of the day.
 It also looks like the forecasts are usually off by a large amount.
 I should look at those individually.

 ```r